Generate JWS Keys

 # base64 encode the raw signature without padding

-Some libraries may re-encode JSON payloads with different spacing or key ordering, or change its encoding.
+Some libraries re-encode the JSON payload with different spacing, key ordering, or character encoding.
 To debug the signature, you can inspect the generated token at https://jwt.io to verify its content.
-We also recommend to double-check that the JWS Token payload is equal to the raw_body
+We recommend confirming that the JWS token payload matches the raw_body sent in the HTTP request.

 print(token)